Butterscotch Devlog 1: The first one

 The first couple of days of butterscotch’s development was relatively simple and uninteresting, as I was just following a tutorial.
 There were some annoyances though:

-• The lazy static crate isn’t really recommended anymore, but the alternative to it (lazycell) isn’t as simple to use.
-I ended up going with static mut for stuff that is only written to during initialization
+- The lazy static crate isn’t really recommended anymore, but the alternative to it (lazycell) isn’t as simple to use.
+I ended up going with

-• For stuff that gets mutated, a mutex usually suffices, along with the Option enum
+for stuff that is only written to during initialization - For stuff that gets mutated, a mutex usually suffices, along with the

-• The crate that was used for the bootloader had major changes to its structure, and I personally dislike the way the new crate does things
+enum - The crate that was used for the bootloader had major changes to its structure, and I personally dislike the way the new crate does things

-As for the bootloader, the bootloader crate’s newer versions recommend you to make a a separate crate that uses your main kernel crate as a binary dependency (a nightly rust feature), and then use a build.rs script to build it.
-Personally, I think this is unnecessary complexity over what could be a simple Makefile, a cli tool with a config file, or a couple of build scripts.
+, a cli tool with a config file, or a couple of build scripts.
 I did use the older version of the bootloader crate while I was using the tutorial though (I switched it out later)

 Once I got memory allocation working, I started to diverge from the tutorial, as that tutorial was practically abandoned after this.

-The first order of business was to move to the talc allocator instead of the linked list one.
+allocator instead of the linked list one.
 (I don’t exactly remember why I did this)

-Next, I decided to move from the bootloader crate to using Limine.
+crate to using Limine.
 Limine is a bootloader and a boot protocol, and the bootloader sets a lot of stuff for you, just like the bootloader crate.
 Notably, limine doesn’t need an assembly stub to boot.

 Some other stuff limine is:

-• It always loads the kernel at the higher half of the virtual address space This is useful, as your userspace can then be loaded at the lower half.
+- It always loads the kernel at the higher half of the virtual address space This is useful, as your userspace can then be loaded at the lower half.

-• It loads up into long mode directly, and can set up the framebuffer, map the physical memory into the virtual address space,
+- It loads up into long mode directly, and can set up the framebuffer, map the physical memory into the virtual address space,

-• It sets up the GDT up with sane entries
+- It sets up the GDT up with sane entries

-The annoying stuff about it was, however, that my paging implementation relied on the bootloader crate’s memory map, and in general, I had a bunch of code that pointed to stuff provided by the bootloader crate
+crate’s memory map, and in general, I had a bunch of code that pointed to stuff provided by the bootloader crate

 Another thing was that I had to completely rewrite the entire console implementation, as limine deprecated VGA text mode.
 Initially, my implementation directly wrote the pixels to the display, calculating the color for each pixel, and each and every print call.
 The font crate I was using provided a bitmap with the intensity of each pixel, for an anti aliased font.
 This meant, however, that I had to use the intensity to calculate the actual display color.
-I ended up storing the entire character set in a large Vec, so that these calculations are only done on boot.
-I could in theory do this at compile time, but this would mean that I can’t configure the colors at runtime, which is something I plan to add later on.
+I ended up storing the entire character set in a large Vec

 While I was rewriting the framebuffer, I used the serial port for debugging and IO